payprop/mojolicious-plugin-nytprof/README.md

     }

 Then run your app.
-Profiles generated can be seen by visting /nytprof and reports will be generated on the fly why you click on a specific profile.
+Profiles generated can be seen by visting /nytprof and reports will be generated on the fly when you click on a specific profile.

 # METHODS